Background

 - Stop any applications that may be using the volume.

-- Make sure you have an up to date backup.
+- Make sure you have an up-to-date backup.

 - Change the drive letter of the existing logical drive to an unused letter.

-- Create a partition on the new disk and format this use on the machine, setting the drive letter to the one that the old disk was using.
+- Create a partition on the new disk and format this for use on the machine, setting the drive letter to the one that the old disk was using.

 For example, logical drive E has been changed to drive X and a new drive E has been added: